-One of my workers has refused work citing imminent danger.
-What do I do next?
+I have refused work citing imminent danger.
+What happens next?

-You must immediately investigate and take action to eliminate the imminent danger situation.
-You must ensure no worker is assigned to the same equipment or work unless either:
+Your employer must immediately investigate and take action to eliminate the imminent danger situation.
+Your employer must ensure no worker is assigned to the same equipment or work unless either: